jeon11/academic-kickstart/content/home/experience.md

   date_start = "2020-06-01"
   date_end = "2020-09-01"
   description = """
-  Conducted user research and qualitative data analysis to propose potential features for the health tracker.
+  Collaborated as an internationally distributed cross-functional team of product manager, researchers, and designers to improve patients’ engagement with health tracker and symptom management
   <details>
-  <summary>See in detail:</summary>
+  <summary>See more...:</summary>
   <li>
   Ideated new features based on user stories generated from surveys and interviews with clinicians and patients
   </li>